rutgerberger/skigem/README.md

-# 🏔️ SnowGem Orchestra
+# 🏔️ SkiGem Orchestra

-SnowGem Orchestra is a multi-agent AI system designed to bypass mainstream aggregators (like Booking.com) and scour the "holes of the internet" to find the perfect, hidden-gem ski resorts and chalets.
+SkiGem Orchestra is a multi-agent AI system designed to scour the "holes of the internet" to find the perfect, hidden-gem ski resorts and chalets.

 Built with a TypeScript/Next.js frontend and a Python multi-agent backend, this system uses an "orchestra" of specialized AI agents to plan the ultimate winter sports holiday based on highly specific user criteria.

 ## ✨ Features

 * **Criteria-Based Resort Scouting:** Filters European (or global) ski areas based on slope length, altitude, and country.
-* **Deep-Web Chalet Hunting:** Bypasses hotel aggregators to find standalone chalets on local tourism boards, independent property sites, and niche forums.
+* **Deep-Web Chalet Hunting:** Finds standalone chalets on global sites, but also local tourism boards, independent property sites, and niche forums.
 * **Intelligent Evaluation:** Scores found chalets against strict user requirements (e.g., price limits, walking distance to ski lifts).
 * **Modern UI:** A clean, responsive frontend built with Next.js, React, and Tailwind CSS.